 Be prepared – this film is not for the faint of heart.
 It isn’t a horror, it’s a drama.
 One that will grate on your nerves and wear down your psyche.
 However, it’s a great anti-thesis to all the romanticised versions of down-and-out families we see so often, proving that, as it says in the Bible: “The heart is deceitful above all things, and desperately sick— who can understand it?”

 36) Innocence (2004)

 Lucile Hadžihalilović has two films on this list, because she’s a mesmerising talent behind the camera.
 Her directing is confident, even as the stories she tells fall into a space not quite of this world yet still a part of the human order of things.
-I know, that’s mystifying in itself.
-But trust me, Hadžihalilović is unlike any other.
+That’s mystifying in itself.
+But trust Father Gore— Hadžihalilović is unlike any other.

 Innocence is a film about young girls at a secluded boarding school, where new students are brought in lying within coffins, and there they being the education which takes them from girls into womanhood.
-You could take this and Hadžihalilović’s Evolution, also on the list, and use them as companion pieces exploring male v. female gender.
+You could take this and Hadžihalilović’s Evolution, also on the list, and use them as companion pieces exploring man v. woman in terms of gender.
 This film is inexplicable until you see it.
 A visual feast.
 Furthermore, it’s a disturbing work of art.

 37) Dans Ma Peau (2002)

-I won’t say much, other than a trigger warning for those who have issues with self-harm/mutilation: this is a doozy!
+Content warning for those who have issues with self-harm/mutilation: this is brutal!